JORANnnnnn/Project_Transplant_Video_Recs/README.md

 -   `credible_videos.py`: Module to create an intermediate table of videos from credible channels.

--   `labeling.py`: Module to fetch transcripts for credible videos and score them using LLMs.
+-   `captioning.py`: Module to fetch transcripts for credible videos and save them to a new table.

+-   `scoring.py`: Module to score the captioned videos using LLMs and save them to a final table.

 -   `db_cleanup.py`: A utility script to clean legacy columns from the database tables.